Recipe Monday: HHDD: Blueberry Cheesecake Pots & Blueberry Almond Biscotti

 Bake until firm and pale golden, about 9 minutes per side.
 Transfer cookies to racks and cool.

 This was fun and added a new easy-to-make-but-good-enough-for-company dessert to my repertoire.
-I’m also curious to learn more about Donna Hay and her recipes.
-If they’re all like this, well, MS – move over!
+Try it yourself, and see!

 Print it in Moleskine MSK formatPrint this post for your Moleskine journal